ndy-s/whatsops-agents/README.md

 When the bot starts, a QR code will appear in your console.
 Open WhatsApp on your phone, go to **Linked Devices**, and scan the code.
 Once linked, the bot is active and will respond to messages according to the whitelist.

+> [!TIP]
+> To interact with an Agent in a group chat, you must either tag the bot or quote its message.
+In private chats, you can simply send a message directly.

 ## Under the Hood

 When I first started building this agent-based application, cost was the first thing on my mind.
 No matter how cool a project is, if it is expensive to run, it will not scale, and it probably will not get used at all.
 I wanted to avoid that trap, so cost became a key design consideration from day one.